Try Carti Pro free for 14 days.Start free trial →

 3. In Carti (and in Shopify Settings → Apps and sales channels), confirm the app shows Active.

-4. Do not enable the customer-facing widget on the live theme yet if your old chat is still the primary surface — OR use a preview theme / password-protected dev store URL to validate answers on real SKUs.
+4. Don't enable the customer-facing widget on the live theme yet if your old chat is still active.
+Use a preview theme or password-protected development store to validate answers on real products.

-Run 10–20 real prompts you see in support: comparisons, sizing, “is it in stock,” policy edge cases, bundles.
+Run 10 to 20 real questions you see in support: comparisons, sizing, "is it in stock," policy edge cases, bundles.

-• If something is wrong, fix data in Shopify (metafields, descriptions) first — chatbots read what you publish.
+• If something is wrong, fix your data in Shopify (product descriptions, policies) first.
+Chatbots read what you publish.

-Rule: one customer-facing chat widget on the live storefront.
-Two bubbles = split data and shopper confusion.
+One customer-facing chat widget on the live storefront.
+Two bubbles means split data and shopper confusion.

-1. Disable or hide the old app’s storefront widget from the old app’s dashboard (exact toggle name varies).
+1. Disable or hide the old app's storefront widget from its dashboard (exact toggle name varies).

-2. Enable Carti’s embed / app embed in the theme editor following Carti’s onboarding (deep links are common for app embeds — see Shopify’s guidance on app embed blocks).
+2. Enable Carti's app embed in the theme editor following Carti's onboarding.

 3. Publish theme changes if the theme editor prompts you.